Favour-dgreat/The-Complete-Hub/blog/Virtual-reality-and-mental-health/index.md

 missing.

 Also, the cost of acquiring a virtual reality gear is relatively high.
-Certain parts of the world with unstable network connection and constant power supply would heavily affect the methods described in the article.
+Certain parts of the world with unstable network connection and inconsistent power supply would heavily affect the methods described in the article.

-In conclusion you would agree with me that this has proved to somewhat good read and that tech is very useful in enhancing and supporting all existing fields.
+In conclusion you would agree with me that this has proved to be somewhat good read and that tech is very useful in enhancing and supporting all existing fields.